 Hastings is credited with being the town where Kool-Aid was invented.
 But this vibrant, prosperous community is also known for progressive thinking and strong community values.
 Hastings, population of 22,321, is located just 2½ hours southwest of Omaha.

 Phoenix, Arizona, boasts a population of more than 4.5 million people - and climbing.
 Classroom instruction takes place at Dignity Health St. Joseph’s Hospital and Medical Center, the first hospital in Phoenix and a part of the Dignity Health system, one of the largest health care systems in the nation.
-You can pursue an accelerated BSN or RN-to-BSN program in Phoenix.
+You can pursue an accelerated BSN program in Phoenix.

 - CenturyLink Center Omaha Convention Center and Arena—The CenturyLink Center brings in top touring acts, from U2 to Justin Timberlake, the Rolling Stones to Taylor Swift.
 It has also hosted the U.S. Olympic Swim Trials and other events, such as dog shows, volleyball tournaments and cheerleading competitions.